Phase I Research

 Due to the very limited budget of the Phase I prototype, glass was only studied, but not yet used during this round of funding.
 The findings were applied in Phase II.

 Stormwater is just rain or melting snow that makes its way from our roads to our waterways.
 Imagine a heavy downpour: the stormwater flows across lawns/fields and picks up fertilizer, pesticides, etc. It then flows into the street, where it picks up vehicle droppings such as oil, antifreeze, etc. Currently, this toxic cocktail finds its way into our streams, rivers, lakes, and oceans.
-Some studies show that over 50-percent of some water pollution is caused by stormwater.
+Some studies show that over 50-percent of water pollution is caused by stormwater.

 By lining the sides of our roadways with stormwater retention systems, we could do the initial filtering.
 By including pumps, the stormwater could then be moved to areas for additional filtering and then to aquafers or agricultural centers.
 In colder climates, the stormwater could be stored below the frost line to prevent freezing.